 Devote the evenings for shopping.
 Many of Seoul’s shopping districts are open relatively late especially during weekends.
 Popular night haunts include Myeongdong with its range of street fashion and toiletries, Hongdae with its youth-oriented clothing brands as well as Dongdaemun for wholesale/bazaar-type apparel stores that open until way past midnight.

-If you do decide to go to Dongdaemun, a stop right by the Dongdaemun Design Plaza is a must.
+If you do decide to go to Dongdaemun, a stop right by the Dongdaemun Design Plaza (open daily except Mondays, 10AM to 7PM, til 9PM on Fridays and Saturdays) is a must.
 Tours of the interiors are offered but the place is just as worth visiting for its imposing steel exterior.
 It is especially atmospheric at night when the structure is floodlit and the grass fields adjacent to it have these electronic flowers that are also lit up.

 Day 2 – Southern Seoul & Gangnam